 Simon has an engineering degree from the University of Illinois and an MBA from the Stuart School of Business.

-Mark Siranovic brings his extensive experience in treasury management, financial analysis and accounting to his position of senior vice president, capital markets for National Equity Fund.
-Concentrating on raising LIHTC capital from new investors and continuing NEF’s annual multi-investor fund opportunities, Mark oversees NEF’s fund management team.
+Mark Siranovic joined National Equity Fund in 1994 and is the Senior Vice President, Capital Markets.
+In this role, Siranovic brings his extensive experience in treasury management, financial analysis and accounting.
+Concentrating on raising LIHTC capital from new investors and continuing NEF’s annual multi-investor fund opportunities, Siranovic oversees NEF’s fund management team.

-Since joining NEF in 1994, Mark is credited with the creation of NEF’s secondary and guarantee transaction processes and implementing the fund financing structures for some of its largest investors.
-Additionally, Mark worked on some of NEF’s syndicator takeovers, including responsibility for the integration of the Homestead transaction as well as a re-syndication of LP interests held by the FDIC.
+Throughout NEF, Siranovic is credited with the creation of the organization’s secondary, guarantee transaction processes, regional fund approach and implementing the fund financing structures for some of its largest investors.
+Additionally, Siranovic worked on some of NEF’s syndicator takeovers, including responsibility for the integration of the Homestead transaction as well as a re-syndication of LP interests held by the FDIC.